-It’s incredible how over just two decades, social media has changed the way companies conduct business, from how to spend money on advertising, to handling customer service queries and much more.
+It’s incredible how, in just over a decade, social media has changed the way companies conduct business, from how to spend money on advertising, to handling customer service queries and much more.

 The ability to reach people directly has undoubtedly created opportunities for companies and brands seeking to create relationships with customers and brand loyalty.
 But at the same time, the ‘social’ and often viral nature of these platforms can have a downside for organisations.
 It makes it much easier for people to call out companies when they disagree with the way they have behaved.

 This level of online visibility also means that a tiny mistake, faux pas or misinterpreted comment can quickly turn sour.
 Just read Buzzfeed’s 29 stages of a Twitter storm if you want a step-by-step guide of how badly things go wrong on the internet in 2018.
 With this in mind, here’s a 5-step best practice guide on how to handle a social media crisis if it happens to you.

 The first, most essential point; do not panic.
 Panicky messages or updates to consumers, customers or even competitors are likely to exacerbate the situation.
 Keep calm and try and figure out what’s gone wrong.

 It’s also worth remembering that there’s a big difference between a few negative tweets and true crisis.
 If it’s just a few angry posts, see if the issue can be resolved off the platform.
 Respond to them calmly and politely and ask them to DM (direct message) you with further information about what’s happened.

 - You’re going to need a bigger strategy